Bazel

 - Loads the

-files relevant to the target. - Analyzes the inputs and their dependencies, applies the specified build rules, and produces an action graph.
+BUILDfiles relevant to the target. - Analyzes the inputs and their dependencies, applies the specified build rules, and produces an action graph.

 - Executes the build actions on the inputs until the final build outputs are produced.